jeermuce/jeermuce/README.md

 ### <div align="center">I'm Ernesto, a Full-Stack web developer trained by Soy Henry and pursuing a Software Engineering degree.</div>

--   🔭 I’m currently working on [Proyecto Final]()
+-   🔭 I’m currently working on building my portfolio

--   🌱 I’m currently learning Rust and Sass
+-   🌱 I’m currently learning Rust and Typescript, along with Tailwind.

--   ❓ Ask me about anything related to PERN stack and related technologies
+-   ❓ Ask me about anything related to PERN stack and related technologies.

 <br/>